robusta-dev/WhyProfiler/README.md

 # Adding new rules to whyprofiler
 Add a new file with a Semgrep rule to ./whyprofiler/static/semgrep/

-You can look at the existing rules for reference.
+Look at the existing rules for reference.

 Some rules requires installing python packages in order to apply the fix.
 You can add the `fix_installation` field to Semgrep metadata to do so.
 [See example.](https://github.com/aantn/nprofile/blob/master/whyprofiler/static/semgrep/use_orjson.yaml#L12)